Last Updated on June 23, 2023 by Dee

 A fan brush and a mop brush are good for applying a wash of color.
 Fan brushes are also great for creating interesting textures.

-As for firmness, you’ll want to choose a brush with a good amount of stiffness so that there aren’t any stray bristles.
+As for firmness, you’ll want to choose a brush with a good amount of stiffness so there aren’t any stray bristles.

 This will allow you to get fine lines and details without the brush losing its shape.